teklaGogua/complete-javascript-course-master/README.md

 # Course Material and My answers for Complete JavaScript Course

-I am just practising and learning new stuff about JavaScriot.
+I am just practising and learning new stuff about JavaScript.
 This branch of the repo contains starter files and final code for all sections and projects of the course.